 Blindside Flanker: Nemanja Matić

 The No.6 position on the rugby pitch, otherwise known as the blindside flanker, does a lot of the grunt work for the team.
 He will often top the tackle count for a game, sometimes going completely unnoticed in games – but you certainly notice when he isn’t on the pitch.
-Nemanja Matić fits this role well, rarely getting on the score sheet but often doing the important clean up work for Chelsea.
-In their title-winning season of 2014-15, no player was more noticeable in their absence than him.
+Nemanja Matić fits this role well, rarely getting on the score sheet but often having done the important clean up work for Chelsea and now Manchester United.
+In Chelsea’s title-winning season of 2014-15, no player was more noticeable in their absence than him.
 What’s more, he’s a big guy and could match anyone for physicality.
 When he was playing for Serbia, I remember a Greek player squaring up to Matić and even threatening to punch him.
 You know what Matić did?
-He laughed in the guys face… This bruising bouncer of a player will be crucial to protecting other players by doing the grunt work for them, and it is clear that he is ideally suited to the role.
+He laughed in the guys face… This bruising bouncer of a man will be crucial to protecting other players by doing the grunt work for them, and it is clear that he is ideally suited to the role.

 Close calls: Giorgio Chiellini, Jan Vertonghen